Incident Types

 Inheritance

 Incident Types use an inheritance model.
-When you add a new custom field to a type, that field will also be added to all of the type's children.
+When you add a new custom field to a type, that field is also added to all of the type's children.
 This model provides the flexibility to add custom fields to all incidents in an account, or to concentrate them to a specific incident type.

 While creating a new incident type, you will specify a Parent Type, which defines where in the hierarchy the new type will live.
 You can have at most three levels of inheritance on your account.